Net-ng/kansha/doc/configuration.rst

 custom_css
     Path to a CSS file that will be applied to every page, after the default styles, so you can amend and personalize the look of your site.

+custom_favicon
+    Path to a favicon file that will be applied to your site.

 templates
     Path to a folder containing boards in JSON format.
 Each new user created on your site will have private boards loaded from those templates.
 Leave empty if you don't use that.